 General Service Recommendations

-Have engine driveability problems (hard starts, rough idling, stalling, diminished power, etc.) corrected at a good repair shop.
+Have engine driveability problems (hard starts, rough idling, stalling, diminished power, etc.) corrected at a good auto repair shop.
 Existing problems only get worse.
 Replace dirty filters, air, fuel, PCV, etc.

-Change your oil and oil filter as specified in your manual, more often (every 3,000 miles or so) if your driving is mostly stop-and-go, rush hour commutes or consists of frequent short trips.
+Change your oil and oil filter as specified in your manual, more often (every 3,000 miles or so) if your driving is mostly stop-and-go, rush-hour commutes, or consists of frequent short trips.